NermineElesaily/Predictive_Analytics/README.md

 # Predictive_Analytics
-The objective here is to build a predictive model
+The objective here is to build a predictive model for predicting the duration of taxi rides Use Automated feature engineering to create new features